 Strangely enough, one of the best shots of the film is most likely an accident:

 It’s just a cutaway, but it works incredibly well.
 Unlike the shot above, it clearly wasn’t designed as a shot of massive depth, and yet it has infinitely more.
 Obi-Wan stands with unsure footing, defensive in the foreground.
-Between them, Anakin’s lightsaber divides them as the center of attention as he’s about to attack.
+Between them, Anakin’s threatening lightsaber divides them as the center of attention.
 In the background, Anakin presses as a determined force of doom.
-The piping to the left also serves to extend our eye line going from left to right that begins with the two men.
+The piping to the right also serves to extend our eye line going from left to right that begins with the two men.
 A very powerful, uneasy image that perfectly exhibits all the emotion that the duel wanted to convey.

 A New Hope:

 Here we go.
 A perfect shot with fantastic depth.
 There’s a reason why this moment has become classic: we have Luke’s homestead in the foreground (where he came from), Luke as the subject in the middle (where he is), and the horizon in the background (where he wants to go).
-All three take us on a journey from the left side of frame to the right, and all are relevant to the character and his state of mind at that very moment.
+All three take us on a journey from the left side of frame to the right, and all are relevant to the character and his present state of mind.
 They come together to not only give the image three dimensional depth, but also deep emotional depth.
 Throw in the perfect lighting of dusk and you have an instant classic.

 Return of the Jedi:

 How does The Force Awakens fair compared to its predecessors so far?
-Keep an eye out for part two to find out.
+Take a look at part two to find out.

-But before we go we’re going to try one last exercise… only you will have to come up with your own answers.
+But before we go we’re going to try one last exercise.
 Below are iconic shots (or close to them) from the lightsaber duels of each movie.
 Look at all six closely based on the criteria you’ve seen (or already knew) from above, and come to your own conclusions on which is the best shot.